-- held: mode is active while the activating key is held down - oneshot: mode is released by initiating and finishing a cursor drag or when Esc is pressed, if no cursor drag is performed - locked: mode is locked until the mode key is pressed again (or Esc) - softlock: mode is locked until another mode key is pressed (or Esc)
+- held: mode is active while the activating key is held down - oneshot: mode is released by initiating and finishing a cursor drag or when Esc is pressed, if no cursor drag is performed - locked: mode is locked until the mode key is pressed again (or Esc)

-By default, most modes are activated in "oneshot" type, unless the mode lock is toggled.
+By default, most modes are activated in "locked" type.
 The mode type is indicated in the brackets after the mode name in the mode indicator.
 The following keys are important for initiating a mode:

+Commmand Description

-Commmand Description Space Enter "meta" mode.
+Space Enter "meta" mode.
 Next keystroke will trigger a particular mode.

 Esc Exit any mode.
-Does not toggle the lock.
-1 Toggle the soft lock to the current mode or any future modes.
-L Toggle the normal lock to the current mode or any future modes.